vicsz/spring-cloud-lab/readme.md

 Note that for testing purposes this is fine .. but for production you will not want to disable security for critical actuator endpoints.

-### 9.5 - Verify the Slot Machine Controller is corretly getting updated symbol values with a restart
+### 9.5 - Verify the Slot Machine Controller is corretly getting updated symbol values without a restart

 Update the values in the Config Server.